LeoVasanko/cista/README.md

 cista --dev -l :8000 /path/to/files
 ```

-We use `hatch shell` for installing on a virtual environment, to not disturb the rest of the system with our hacking.
+We use `hatch shell` for installing on a virtual environment, to avoid disturbing the rest of the system with our hacking.

 Vue is used to build files in `cista/wwwroot`, included prebuilt in the Python package.
 Running `hatch build` builds the frontend and creates a NodeJS-independent Python package.